zhangys11/docker-ai/README.md

     The default working directory is /root.

-Similarly, copy the three app startup scripts (*.sh) to the container's desktop.
+Similarly, copy the app startup scripts (*.sh) to the container's desktop.

 ## Publish to Docker Hub